TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 | 10 minutes | Other activity (suggestion: Journal Writing)|
 | 5 minutes | Debrief and wrap-up |

-In the second class students share and report on the interviews.
+In the second class, students share and report on the interviews.

 | Duration | Description |
 | :--- | :--- |